HatemMahmoud/tasky/README.markdown

 - User can list tasks categorized by due date (overdue, today, tomorrow, later, someday, done)
 - User can use easy datetime formats (tod, tom, sun, mon)
 - User can delete a task
+- User can edit a task's name and due at

 - User can mark a task as done
 - User can mark a done task as undone